-^{10.} http://hey.com
+8. http://hey.com

 Now that we have our structure in mind, it's time to start adding client interaction to the pages of our North By application.
-Let's begin with the schedule page using the tools that will help us implement all these designs, starting with Webpacker.
+Let's begin with the schedule page using the tools that will help us implement all these designs, starting with the Rails installation itself.